ElyssaW/spell-checkers/readme.md

 - [ ] How to handle the dungeon.
 Would it be possible to hold all the rooms in an array of objects?
 Would a new room need to be generated each time?
 Is it possible to have retain memory of past rooms and keep a consistent layout between them?

+### Credits

+Poem "Where the Sidewalk Ends" by Shel Silverstein.
+Shoutout to MDN for general Javascript knowledge, and Sarah King for the excellant Canvas Crawler tutorial this was based on.